oneeve8/kobble-data/content/tutorialnarrative3.md

 Activating a GitHub account

-Your GitHub account contains all of your information, including your revisions.
+Your GitHub account contains all of your information, including all of your revisions.

 I will quickly show you how to recover an item that you may have accidentally deleted that you decided you wanted to keep.